mendix/docs/templates/the-how-to-template.md

 ### 3.1 {Title of Sub-Section}

-## 4 Related Content
+## 4 Read More

-{Add links to related documents and relevant external sites if possible}
+{Add links to related documents and blog posts; make sure necessary third-party links are contextualized in the above sections, as they should not be put here}